Calibrato/spellcheck/README.md

 ## Possible Extensions

 * Mass select + deleter character inputs

+* ## What is different in this fork?

+* All spelling issues have been fixed for better user experience.
+While i know they were purposeful and as a joke, i don't really like them.
 * Inserting characters without erasing
 * Multiple accept options
 * A version with game rooms and folks could follow the more traditional round and elimination format in spelling bees.